 We've reproduced this infographic as a series of posters ideal for printing.
 You can download them here.

 Our e-learning course WorkRite Agile trains agile workers to adopt better working habits, positions and postures while working away from the office.
-To find out more visit our WorkRite Agile course page, or contact [email protected] to organise a free demo.
+To find out more visit our WorkRite Agile course page, or request a free demo.